UrWrstNightmare/cs492I-project-backend/server/README.md

     - **STEP 3** : Copy `/server/.env.example` to `/server/.env` and configure variables
     - **STEP 4** : Run `poetry run start`
     - **STEP 5** : 🚀

+## Additional Configurations & Common Pitfalls
+- VSCode (and other IDEs)
+    - *Problem* Poetry creates a venv for its dependencies.
+This may cause issues with intellisense.
+    - *Solution* Navigate to `/server` and run `poetry env info` to view Virtualenv settings.
+Copy the Path of the python venv and set it as the interperter path in VSCode.

 ## Conventions
 ### Commit Messages